-Along the way we encountered a lot of confusing, sometimes conflicting information.
-However in the end it boiled down to a simple conclusion.
-By changing our diets we could make big improvements to our own health and to the environment.
+Along the way we encountered a lot of information, but it boiled down to a simple conclusion: by changing our diets we could make big health gains and cut our impact on the environment.

 Sixty years ago many thought smoking was harmless.
-It took time for the science to reach us and for our habits to change.
+It took time for the scientific consensus to cut through the haze of confusion and for habits to change.

 Because food and agriculture are vast and deeply embedded in society and culture, change will be slower, and the confusion will last longer.

-Politicians cannot help.
-They have their hands tied.
+Politicians can do little.
 Too many votes depend on supporting the existing system.

-Most existing food companies have their hands tied too.
-If your existing brands are damaging, you’re unlikely to push a message that undermines them.
+Most food companies have their hands tied too.
+If your existing brands are damaging, you’re unlikely to push a new message that undermines them.